pkp/pkp-docs/dev/documentation/en/architecture-daos.md

 Each entity has a `DAO` that converts between the entity's `DataObject` class and the data store where records are kept.
 The data store is usually the [database](./architecture-database), but some DAOs may interact with file storage, text files, or other data stores.

 > A DAO should only read and write its objects to the data store.
 A DAO should not log events, send emails, or coordinate other activities when interacting with the data store.
 A DAO should only interact with the tables necessary to read and write objects for its entity.
-Use a [Repository](./architecture-repositories) instead.
+Use a [Repository](./architecture-repositories) to perform these actions.
 {:.warning}

 Each entity `DAO` should extend the `EntityDAO` and set the properties which define the entity's schema and table structure.